GDWoody/Pixel-Controllers/bbb_16/README.md

 * There are no power outputs for pixels, only pixel data and ground connections.

-* A RTC DS3231 AT24C32 can be connected to the board, either top mount or under mount.
+* A RTC DS3231 AT24C32 can be connected to the board, either top mount RTC 1 or under board mount RTC 2.

 * Onboard Resettable Fuse